-Half way through the walk a moss green Monet picture unfolded.
-Asphalt gave way to an old dirt Roman road which lead us across a restored medieval bridge.
-While there was none of the vibrancy of Giverny, the blanket covered stream conveyed the tranquility of Monet’s garden.
+The terrain was flat.
+However, it was a relief when the asphalt road was replaced by a woodland path.
+It led us into a magical setting, and I felt as though I was walking into a moss green Monet painting.
+This ancient Roman dirt road led us across a restored medieval bridge.
+While there was none of the vibrancy of Giverny, the blanket covered stream conveyed the tranquillity of Monet’s garden.

 Ahead of us lay soulless stretches of industrial areas occupying most of the remaining original medieval pilgrim route into and out of Porto.

-Given how close we were to the wild and unpredictable Atlantic Ocean I would urge fellow pilgrims to check the weather before walking this route.
+The wind off the Atlantic Ocean was brisk and fresh.
+Given the wild and unpredictable nature of this Ocean, I urge fellow pilgrims to check the weather before walking this route.

 The pilgrim experience…

-At Viana do Castelo both Chrissy and myself had our very first convent experience when we stayed at Albergue São João da Cnzdoz Camihos.
+At Viana do Castelo, both Chrissy and I had our first convent experience when we stayed at Albergue São João da Cruz Dos Caminhos.

-Chrissy and I then wandered out past the port and around an old fort that sat on the headland, here we found this most magnificent monument to the sea.
+Chrissy and I then wandered out past the harbour and around an old fort that sat on the headland, here we found this most magnificent monument to the sea.